-If a Chayah is permitted to eat, why does the Torah add that a Beheimah may eat as well?
+If a Chayah (which one is not obligated to feed), is permitted to eat, why does the Torah see fit to add "Beheimah" (which one is)?

-Rashi #1 and Ramban (citing the Toras Kohanim): The Torah is comparing Beheimah to Chayah, in that, as long as the Chayah is able to find any particular species in the field, one is permitted to feed one's Beheimah in the house.
+Rashi and Ramban (both citing the Sifra): The Torah is comparing Beheimah to Chayah, in that, as long as the Chayah is able to find any particular species in the field, one is permitted to feed one's Beheimah in the house that species.
 1

-Rashi (in Shabbos, 68a): The Pasuk also teaches us that the Dinim of Shemitah extend to animal food.
+Rashi (in Shabbos, 68a): The Pasuk teaches us that the laws of Sh'mitah extend to animal fodder.

 Ramban: But once it is no longer available in the field, one is obligated to clear it out of the house and declare it Hefker, a procedure that the Chachamim call 'Bi'ur Shevi'is' (See Ramban, who elaborates at length).